RaidOuahioune/go-laravel/readme.md

-# TODO :

-1. Migration system setup

-2. Crud for users
+# My Collection of the awsome go packages

+1. Gin  (the api router)
+2. Gorm (the orm)
+3. github.com/go-playground/validator  (the  form validator)
+4. https://github.com/golang-jwt/jwt  &  github.com/appleboy/gin-jwt/v2 (the authenticator)
+5. Look for a cron job library
+6. Air for hot-reloading the server